1/18 Ferrari 275 GTB/C #26 Le Mans CMC M-199

 The Ferrari 275 GTB is a two-seater Gran Turismo racing car with a displacement of

 275 cm3 per cylinder.
-Four 275 GTB "Competizione Speciale" cars were built in 1965, each equipped with a 250 LM engine.
-Their entire bodies were constructed from very thin aluminum.
-Magnesium was used for the chassis.
-The entire structure was further lightened by numerous drill holes.
-However, at some point, the lightweight construction reached its limits, and the FIA signaled to Ferrari that it would now question the car's homologation as a GT competitor.
-This threat, due to the significantly underweight vehicle design, was only withdrawn after Enzo Ferrari threatened to cease all racing activities.
-A compromise solution was eventually agreed upon.
+Four 275 GTB “Competizione Speciale” cars were built in 1965, each equipped with a 250 LM engine.
+Their entire bodywork was made of very thin aluminum.
+Magnesium was used for the chassis construction.
+The entire construction was further lightened by numerous drilled holes.
+At some point, however, the lightweight construction reached a limit where the FIA signaled to Ferrari that they would now question the homologation of the vehicle as a GT contender.
+This threat regarding the significantly underweight vehicle design was only withdrawn after Enzo Ferrari threatened to cease all racing activities.
+Finally, a compromise solution was reached.
 A Series II version of the 275 GTB appeared in 1966.
-The cars were announced as the 275GTB/C, with the "C" standing for Competizione.
-A total of twelve 275 GTB/C vehicles were produced, each equipped with either a twin-cam or quadruple-cam engine.
-The suspension was stiffened with auxiliary springs.
-The body, consisting of an ultra-thin aluminum skin—just half the thickness of the body used in the 275 GTB—was mounted on a super-lightweight chassis.
+The vehicles were announced as Type 275GTB/C, with the “C” standing for Competizione.
+A total of twelve 275 GTB/C vehicles were produced, which were equipped with either a twin-cam engine or a quad-cam engine.
+The suspension was stiffened with the help of additional springs.
+The body, consisting of an ultra-thin aluminum skin – which was barely half as thick as the body used on the 275 GTB – was mounted on a super light chassis.
 The entire rear section was reinforced with a fiberglass overlay to prevent torsion.
 Many parts were made of magnesium to save weight.

-A transmission or transmission fault meant that the 275 GTB/C had to make do with a triple carburetor engine.
-The engine was fitted with three Weber 40DF13 carburetors instead of the originally planned six-barrel 38 DCN carburettor setup.
-Unfortunately, the triple carburetor solution resulted in the 275 GTB/C losing some power.
+A transmission or transfer error led to the 275 GTB/C having to make do with a triple-carburetor engine.
+The engine was fitted with three Weber carburetors Type 40DF13, instead of the originally intended six-carburetor setup 38 DCN.
+With the triple-carburetor solution, the 275 GTB/C unfortunately lost some power.

-CMC had the unique opportunity to conduct a complete data acquisition on a Ferrari 275GTB/C, chassis #09015, in absolutely original condition.
-The car is the second Series II car produced and one of the last GT-class cars produced by the Ferrari racing department in Maranello.
+CMC had the unique opportunity to perform a complete data acquisition on a Ferrari 275GTB/C, chassis # 09015, which was in absolute original condition.
+The vehicle is the second car produced in Series II and also one of the last GT class vehicles produced by Ferrari's racing department in Maranello.

-As with most 275GTB/C cars, chassis #09015 was used in various high-profile races.
-Throughout its racing career, the 275GTB/C cars achieved a number of victories.
+As with most 275GTB/C vehicles, chassis # 09015 was also used in various high-profile races.
+Throughout their racing careers, the 275GTB/C vehicles were able to achieve a whole series of victories.

-CMC will prepare a limited edition of car #09015.
-This car was used by NART with starting number 26 and drivers Biscaldi and de Bourbon in the 1966 Le Mans endurance race.
+CMC will prepare a limited edition of vehicle # 09015.
+This vehicle was used by NART with start number 26 and the two drivers Biscaldi and de Bourbon in the Le Mans endurance race in 1966.

-CMC will also offer a standard model of a 275 GTB/C based on chassis # 09067 in red Ferrari livery and with a black interior.
+Furthermore, CMC will offer a standard model of a 275 GTB/C based on chassis # 09067 in red Ferrari paintwork and with black interior.

 CMC Legal Disclaimer